elliotk/gcd-project/README.md

 Date..: Sun Nov 23 12:53:12 EST 2014
 Desc..: This file explains the project files and their layout
 ```
+##### Purpose:

+The purpose of this project is to clean data to produce a tidy data set.
+The course project data comes from the [Human Activity Recognition Using
+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) dataset provided by the Center for Machine Learning and Intelligent Systems at UC Irvine.

 ##### Usage: